ICT Systems policies and procedures

 - Use of the cloud and out-source of data hosting to reduce risk associated with physical threats to buildings and benefit from the economies of scale of using the web.

-All critical systems are patched regularly by the hosting companies, United Hosting and Arvixe.
+All critical systems are patched regularly by the hosting company, United Hosting.
+There is a dedicated server hosting the systems and these are backed up 4 times per day.
 Internal systems are patched as soon as security updates are notified as being available.
-United Hosting host over 25,000 businesses and has a good reputation for reliability and security.
-TLM has its own dedicated server with United Hosting and this is the location of theingots.org domain containing the main data associated with the awarding function.
+United Hosting host over 70,000 sites and has a good reputation for reliability and security.
+TLM's dedicated server with United Hosting is the location of theingots.org domain containing the main data associated with the awarding function.
+Transactions with the server are done through encrypted HTTPS requests.

 - If an intruder gets into the system and deletes records in the certification site they are not actually deleted, rather they are simply rendered invisible.
 The system manager can restore such damage very quickly.